 Top 8 Respiratory Illnesses and Diseases

 Respiratory illness is a common problem in the United States.
 Some people are genetically more likely to get respiratory conditions, but your work place or environmental exposures can play a big role.
 One thing is for sure, smoking is the most common cause of respiratory disease.
-UnityPoint Health pulmonologist, Jim Meyer, DO, tells us the top eight respiratory system illnesses and offers advice for avoiding the diseases.
+UnityPoint Health pulmonologist, Jim Meyer, DO, UnityPoint Health tells us the top eight respiratory system illnesses and offers advice for avoiding them.

 Asthma is defined as a common, chronic respiratory condition that causes difficulty breathing due to inflammation of the airways.
 Asthma symptoms include dry cough, wheezing, chest tightness and shortness of breath.
 Dr. Meyer says there's a major connection between environmental allergies and asthma.
 Allergic reactions, infections and pollution can all trigger an asthma attack.